llxxbb/Nature/doc/EN/help/executor.md

 In fact, functionally speaking, `convert_before` and `convert_after` can be replaced by `converter` form, but Nature does not recommend, for the following reasons:

-- `convert_before` and `convert_after` are generally only technical processing, and do not exceed the scope of the business object, while `converter` connects two business objects, which is beyond the scope of the business object.
+- `convert_before` or `convert_after` is generally only technical processing, and do not exceed the scope of the business object, while `converter` connects two business objects, which is beyond the scope of the business object.
 On the management interface, `converter` will be used to display business object relationships in the future, but `convert_before` and `convert_after` will not be displayed directly.
 - for the benefit of the performance: `converter` have a process for writing to database, while `convert_before` and `convert_after` do not need storage, so more efficiently. this will be a greater impact on large massive data processing.

 ## Protocol

-Currently Nature can call `Executor` in two ways: http and localRust.
-Other protocols may be supplemented in the future.
+Currently, Nature can call `Executor` in two ways: http and localRust.
+Nature will supplement Other protocols in the future.

 ### http|https protocol implementation

-Please use any language you like to implement a Web service that can handle POST requests.
-And make sure that Nature can access this service address via the `url` defined in [Relation](relation.md)'s `executor` property.
+Please use any language you like to implement a Web-Service can handle POST requests.
+Then make sure Nature can access this service address via the `url` defined in [Relation](relation.md)'s `executor` property.

 ### localRust protocol implementation